|Why the Original Languages?

 10. There is not one minister in ten who might not if he but would, find time and opportunity for such study of Hebrew and Greek as would enable him to make a thoroughly practical use of it in his work as a Bible-preacher and Bible-teacher.‡

-‡ Click here for image of original page.
+‡ See an image of the original page.

 Material reproduced from The Interlinear Literal Translation of the Greek New Testament by George Ricker Berry (Wilcox & Follett Co., Chicago, 1897).
 Bold-faced emphasis added.